highcharts/node-export-server/README.md

 ## Environment Variables

 These are set as variables in your environment.
+These take precedence over other options.
 On Linux, use e.g. `export`.

-- `HIGHCHARTS_VERSION`: Highcharts version to use.
-- `HIGHCHARTS_CDN`: The CDN URL of Highcharts scripts to use.
-- `HIGHCHARTS_MODULES`: Highcharts modules to fetch.
 - `EXPORT_DEFAULT_TYPE`: The format of the file to export to.
 Can be jpeg, png, pdf or svg.
 - `EXPORT_DEFAULT_CONSTR`: The constructor to use.
-Can be Chart, StockChart or MapChart.
+Can be chart, stockChart, mapChart or ganttChart.
 - `EXPORT_DEFAULT_HEIGHT`: The height of the exported chart.
 Overrides the option in the chart settings.
 - `EXPORT_DEFAULT_WIDTH`: The width of the exported chart.
 Overrides the option in the chart settings.
 - `EXPORT_DEFAULT_SCALE`: The scale of the exported chart.
 Ranges between 1 and 5.
+- `HIGHCHARTS_VERSION`: Highcharts version to use.
+- `HIGHCHARTS_CDN`: The CDN URL of Highcharts scripts to use.
+- `HIGHCHARTS_CORE_SCRIPTS`: Highcharts core scripts to fetch.
+- `HIGHCHARTS_MODULES`: Highcharts modules to fetch.
+- `HIGHCHARTS_INDICATORS`: Highcharts indicators to fetch.
 - `HIGHCHARTS_ALLOW_CODE_EXECUTION`: If set to true, allow for the execution of arbitrary code when exporting.
 - `HIGHCHARTS_ALLOW_FILE_RESOURCES`: Allow injecting resources from the filesystem.
 Has no effect when running as a server.
-- `HIGHCHARTS_ALLOW_FORCE_INJECT`: Allow injecting code directly.
-Has no effect when running as a server.
 - `HIGHCHARTS_SERVER_ENABLE`: If set to true, starts a server on 0.0.0.0.
 - `HIGHCHARTS_SERVER_HOST`: The hostname of the server.
 Also starts a server listening on the supplied hostname.
 - `HIGHCHARTS_SERVER_PORT`: The port to use for the server.
 Defaults to 7801.
 - `HIGHCHARTS_SERVER_SSL_ENABLE`: Enables the SSL protocol.
 - `HIGHCHARTS_SERVER_SSL_FORCE`: If set to true, forces the server to only serve over HTTPS.
 - `HIGHCHARTS_SERVER_SSL_PORT`: The port on which to run the SSL server.
-- `HIGHCHARTS_SSL_CERT_PATH`: The path to the SSL certificate/key.
+- `HIGHCHARTS_SERVER_SSL_CERT_PATH`: The path to the SSL certificate/key.
 - `HIGHCHARTS_RATE_LIMIT_ENABLE`: Enables rate limiting.
 - `HIGHCHARTS_RATE_LIMIT_MAX`: Max requests allowed in a one minute.
 - `HIGHCHARTS_RATE_LIMIT_SKIP_KEY`: Allows bypassing the rate limiter and should be provided with skipToken argument.